Laura Fuentes

 Fastest Cold Oatmeal Recipe

-The trick to enjoying oats cold is to be generous with the fruit.
+The trick for cold oatmeal is to be generous with the fruit.
 After a few minutes, the oats take on the texture of muesli, which is a traditional German way of eating oats cold that have been minimally soaked or simply with milk in a bowl.

 How to Make Cold Oatmeal – FAST!

-Cold oatmeal has a similar texture to muesli.
+Cold oats have a similar texture to muesli.
 They are thick and full of texture, and yet the quick soak has made them softer and doesn’t feel like you’re eating oatmeal flakes.

 Best toppings for Cold Oatmeal

 You can customize this cold oatmeal with your favorite toppings for more flavor and extra nutrition!
-These are some delicious and easy ideas:
+Some delicious and easy ideas are fresh fruit (sliced banana, chopped apples, cubed peaches, etc.), coconut flakes, mini chocolate chips, nuts, sprinkles, dried fruit, and cinnamon.

 5 Minute Cold Oatmeal with Berries